Union representing WSU student employees files unfair labor practice complaint

 “But despite making this clear to management and pushing them to explore alternatives to the current provider network, they blew us off and then at the last minute presented us with limited false choices that had clearly been determined in advance.
 This not only violates the law, it disrespects our choice to bargain as equals.”

-Examples of such apparent changes include reductions to covered out-of-pocket expenses, the addition of patient co-pays, new age limitations for children’s preventative care and limitations to coverage of medical emergency-related expenses, per the complaint.
+Examples of such apparent changes include reductions to covered out-of-pocket expenses, the addition of patient copays, new age limitations for children’s preventive care and limitations to coverage of medical emergency-related expenses, per the complaint.
 The new health plan also includes a handful of additions, such as anxiety and drug screenings and behavior counseling.

 A new union